 One of the most dynamic sets created by Topps because of its three-tier base set layout.
 Allow me to try and peel this onion.
 First, let me say, I am only looking at Series 1 (cards #1-146) breakdown because it’s the series with our keynote rookie in it.

 Cards 1-100 is the Bronze theme, also known as “Common.”
 Cards 101-128 are known as the Silver theme or “Uncommon.”
 And cards 129-146 are the Gold theme, also known as “Rare.”

 Depending on the player, card fronts were branded with either the word Apprentices, Gladiators, Sterling, or Maestros which is Spanish for Masters.

 Silvers and Golds can be considered short-prints by today’s standards because they were inserted at a rate of 1:4 and 1:24 packs, respectively.

 Here’s where it gets good.
 All three-tiers have refractor parallels to them.
 Bronze Refractors 1:12 packs, Silver Refractors 1:48, and Gold Refractors were inserted 1:288 packs.

-Card stock is quality, premium product for sure.
+Card stock is a quality, premium product for sure.
 Card design is pretty creative with Mr. Nashty looking like he’s ripping through a metal wall.
 Brown borders were nice but are a challenge to find nice centered copies.

-Card back has everything that it should but recycling the photo from card front doesn’t do it for me.
+Card back has everything that it should but recycling the photo from the card front doesn’t do it for me.
 Overall, a product for the ages!